Meramec’s Annual Portfolio Day

 Unlike Siebova, Frisby’s art work leans more to digital mediums.

-“Generally, I do a lot of digital illustration, so just like at home on my free program,” she said.
+“Generally, I do a lot of digital illustration, so just like at home on my free program,” they said.
 “But I do enjoy some traditional [forms] like inking, and we’ve made some really good inking projects.”